 Which UCaaS provider is right for you?

 What’s the difference between ‘busy’ & ‘do not disturb’ status?

 While both convey to other users that you’re engaged, only the “do not disturb” status will halt incoming notifications.
 If your status is set to “busy,” you’ll still receive notifications.
 Once you’re ready to be reachable again, you’ll receive notifications that weren’t sent while the “do not disturb” status was active.

 Are communication tools for remote workers available on mobile devices?

-For the most part, the UCaaS communication tools you can access via softphone, browser, or other PC software can be used from mobile devices.
-Furthermore, many are native to UCaaS providers’ mobile apps.
-For example, with Nextiva, you’ll have access to user presence under their “Team Presence” menu as well as team chat, file sharing, and conversation channels.
+For the most part, unified communication tools are accessible from mobile devices.
+Many are native to UCaaS providers’ mobile apps.
+For example, Nextiva lets you access user presence under their “Team Presence” menu as well as team chat, file sharing, and conversation channels.

 The Health Insurance Portability and Accountability Act (HIPAA) states that all recorded conversations with patients must be protected.
-The degree to which the provider protects recorded data varies from provider to provider.
-We have a list of HIPAA-compliant video conferencing solutions so that you can find the one that best fits your needs.
+The degree to which the provider protects recorded data varies across providers.
+We have a list of HIPAA-compliant video conferencing solutions to help you find the one that best fits your needs.

 Businesses with remote employees or fully distributed teams need underlying technology to manage work processes and support collaboration and communication.
 Fortunately, UCaaS tools facilitate these essential business needs.
 They also add efficiency, increase productivity, and are very easy to implement into everyday business.